 Your care team

-Mother and baby specialists
+Pregnancy and newborn specialists

 At UW Health, our obstetricians and maternal-fetal specialists, also known as perinatologists, care for you and your baby during your pregnancy.
 Women are referred to meet with a Maternal Fetal Medicine Specialist for a variety of reasons, either prior to or during a pregnancy.
 If your baby needs special care during pregnancy or at birth, a team will be by your side.